-If you are interested in the dental implants procedure, dental implants for seniors, all on 4 dental implants or have general questions, contact Summmit OMS today to speak with one of our specialists.
-We have dental implant clinics in Warren, Grosse Pointe, Clinton Township, Rochester Hills, Macomb, Romeo and Washington Michigan.
-We are here to help.
+If you are interested in this procedure, dental implants for seniors, all on 4 dental implants or have general questions, contact us today to speak with one of our specialists.
+We have clinics in Warren, Grosse Pointe, Clinton Township, Rochester Hills, Macomb, Romeo and Washington Michigan and can help.
 To start, let’s answer some of the basic questions.

 What Are Dental Implants?

 A dental implant is a surgical component that interfaces with the bone of the jaw to support a dental prosthesis such as a crown, bridge, or denture to act as an orthodontic anchor.